A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders: The travelling wave homology

+where $\partial_k(N^E , f , g_i , c) : C_k \to C_{k-1}$ denotes the boundary operator associated with the chosen quadruple $(N^E,f,g_i,c)$. \end{mylemma} \begin{myproof} By lemma \ref{lemma:energy_bounds_stationary} and since $N$ is finitely generating we know that the sum appearing in the definition of $\psi_k^{1,0}$ is finite.
 The fact that $i^{1,0}(X_0,X_1)$ itself is well-defined relies on the compactness results we have obtained for the nonautonomous equation, together with a detailed analysis of the manifold structure of the moduli space.
 For this one first has to repeat the analysis from section \ref{sec:moduli} for the nonautonomous equation.
-In doing so, no new obstacles are encountered, hence we choose to leave out the details.
-Using a standard argument (see e.g.\ \cite{schwarz1993morse}) one can then see that $\psi_k^{1,0}$ is a chain homomorphism, i.e.,
+We refer to remark \ref{remark:nonautonomous_moduli} and note that the essential ingredients are compactness, transversality, and glueing for the nonautonomous equation, together with the fact that $N^E$ is an isolating neighbourhood for the dynamics.

-where $\partial_k(N^E , f , g_i , c) : C_k \to C_{k-1}$ denotes the boundary operator associated with the chosen quadruple $(N^E,f,g_i,c)$.
-The essential ingredients are compactness, transversality, and glueing for the nonautonomous equation, together with the fact that $N^E$ is an isolating neighbourhood for the dynamics.
+The fact that \eqref{eq:chain_homomorphism} holds follows entirely out of the geometry of the moduli space of index 1 nonautonomous solutions.
+See figure \ref{fig:boundaries_nonautonomous} towards the end of section \ref{sec:moduli}, but also \cite{schwarz1993morse}.
+The case depicted in figure \ref{fig:traj_n_n0a1}, corresponding solely to the term $\partial_k( N^E , f , g_1 , c ) \circ \psi_k^{1,0}$ in the left hand side of \eqref{eq:chain_homomorphism}, results in no net contribution as we count with $\Z_2$ coefficients.
+Likewise, the situation described by figure \ref{fig:traj_n_a1n0} corresponds solely to the right hand side of \eqref{eq:chain_homomorphism} and has no net contribution.
+The last case, depicted in figure \ref{fig:traj_n_mixed}, yields the identity \eqref{eq:chain_homomorphism}. \end{myproof}